 Dan Brown joined the University of North Dakota volleyball program in the spring of 2010 as a full-time assistant coach and was elevated to associate head coach on Dec.
 20, 2011.
-He has since helped guide the team to two consecutive Great West Conference Tournament championships (2010, 2011) and a GWC regular season title (2010).
+He has since helped guide the team to two Great West Conference Tournament championships (2010, 2011), a GWC regular season title (2010) and the school's first Big Sky Conference regular season crown (2013).
+The 2014 campaign marks Brown's fifth year at the school.

 During the season, Brown is responsible for researching and preparing detailed scouting reports for upcoming opponents and serves as the defensive coordinator on game days.